yaccos/PETRI-seq-persistence/README.md

 # Dependencies

 This pipeline is only tested under Linux running on x86-64 architecture, although it might work on macOS and other CPU architectures.
 The workflow will complain, but still work if the system dependency `fuse2fs` is not installed.
+The `posDemux` R package (https://github.com/yaccos/posDemux) is a keystone dependency of this workflow.
+This package is scheduled to be released as part of  For the pipeline itself, the package is available as an image on

+ For using the cutoff selection tools,

 When running the container, you may get the warning messages:
 ```